MALEDICTIS

 Wait, tell me more about the drums!

-- One of the songs (Somnium) was actually preformed and recorded on acoustic drums by Matthew Kopf in 2008, but the recorded audio files were unfortunately lost.
+- One of the EP songs (Somnium) was actually preformed and recorded on acoustic drums by Matthew Kopf in 2008, but the recorded audio files were unfortunately lost.
 An unusable reference track allowed John to program the parts in MIDI exactly how they were originally preformed.

-- For Delicta, Matt used an electronic-drum set to record his parts.
+- For Delicta and Breathing In Vain, Matt used an electronic-drum set to record his parts.
 We intend to continue this method for most songs going forward.
+Drums are mixed using Steven Slate Drum samples.

 Why is the artwork so good?